nacici/AV-preference-synthesizing/README.md

 * sklearn.linear_model.RidgeClassifier
 * sklearn.ensemble.GradientBoostingClassifier

-The models are evaluated using "ROC_AUC" socring method.
-The machine learning models with the best average score across testing datasets are applied to travel survey data from Seattle to determine the transferablity of the developed models (thanks for [Puget Sound Regional Council](https://www.psrc.org/) for sharing the seattle travel survey!
-The data also contain all the common variables as well as the target features).
-Please refer to python notebooks "PAV" and "SAV" for model performance on national public opinion survey data and seattle travel survey data.

-> The python notebooks show the script running outputs.
-The national public opinion survey and seattle travel survey data are NOT included in this repositary as they contain personal information and cannot be shared to public without IRB approval.

-## Statistically Joining/Imputing AV opinions to NHTS data
+## [2] NHTS data AV preferences Imputation
-The finalized machien learning models are then applied to NHTS dataset (after cleaning and recoding the common variables to match that used in the machine learning models) to statistically joining or imputing the AV opinions to NHTS data.
+The finalized machine learning models are then applied to NHTS dataset (after cleaning and recoding the common variables to match that used in the machine learning models) to impute the preferences for PAVs and SAVs for each individual in the NHTS data.
 The process and results can be found in python notebook xxx.

-## Understanding the spatial distribution of Public Opinions
+## [3] Understanding the spatial distribution of Public Opinions
 We then use the NHTS data as the seed matrix and census tract level household and personal varialbes as the marginal controls to synthesize households and population in several selected cities to understand the spatial distribution of the opinions at the census tract level.
-This process is implemented using PopGen1.1, an open source population synthesizer developed by Dr. Ram Pendyala and his research team at Arizona State University.
+This process is implemented using PopGen1.1, an open source population synthesizer developed by [Dr. Ram Pendyala and his research team](https://www.mobilityanalytics.org/popgen.html) at Arizona State University.
 Note, it is also possible to synthesize to census blockgroup and/or census block level.
 However, it will take longer time for the mdoel to converge, when the spaital resolution is more refined.
-The results are visualized in the python notebook xxx.

-In this repository, we share the % of willingness to adopt PAV and SAV at the census tract level for researchers for further analysis.
-The data is saved in csv format.
+In this project, we synthesized neighborhood-level AV preferences for three cities, namely San Francisco, CA, Austin, TX, and Atlanta, GA at the census tract level.
+The results (in .csv format) can be found in the folder "Synthesize Results".